Dolores O'Riordan: Songwriting and musicianship

 O'Riordan tended to write her ideas continuously through the day, although most of the melodies came in the night since she struggled with insomnia; and so, she had a history of sleeping pills dependence in the course of her career.
 She experienced writer's block for months during one period of her life.

 I draw from a lot of different life experiences: births, deaths, war, pain, depression, anger, sadness. [ ... ] I found it very easy to write lyrics when I was younger because I had no inhibitions—they just came pouring out.
 I find as I get older it's more difficult: you develop fears and you go, 'What will people think of this?'
 But it's important not to think too much about what people will think, because then you'll never write!

 — Dolores O'Riordan, speaking of song themes in How I Wrote...: Songwriting Magazine.

 O'Riordan noted in Ultimate Guitar on her writing process, "lyrics are very important for me to make sure that I'm portraying whatever it is I need to portray.
 So I sit there but the funny thing is they've come to me anywhere". [ ... ] 'Oh, I have to go get a pen quick'.
 In the middle of the night when you're trying to go to sleep and they're going around in your head, your words, and you just get up and go out and write them down".
 O'Riordan was easily bored and could not rest for a week, Hogan described O'Riordan's routine working on her songs late at night or overnight: "her emails were like text messages.
 Fifteen of them, but they're all, like, two lines, at two o'clock in the morning."
-O'Riordan wrote songs about themes that have evolved over the course of her career, her experience taught her to never feel inhibited and always make an effort to try other things artistically.
-O'Riordan stated in The Independent that she wrote about what is getting to her at the time, she said that writing lyrics was, "about the things you need to talk about, I write to get my emotions out.
+O'Riordan wrote songs about themes that evolved over the course of her career, her experience taught her to never feel inhibited and always make an effort to try other things artistically.
+O'Riordan stated in The Independent that she wrote about what is getting to her at the time, she said that writing lyrics was "about the things you need to talk about, I write to get my emotions out.
 It's self-therapeutic".

 In the National Post, music producer Dan Brodbeck commented that on the first day at the studio after being hired, she played him a few chords and a piano medley, then left him alone with little guidance.
 O'Riordan came back a few hours later and accredited his work, then she took a microphone and started singing lyrics off the top of her head; Brodbeck stated: "it was always spur-of-the-moment, gut reaction stuff".
 Gil Moore, owner of Metalworks Studios, referred to O'Riordan as "a God-given talent".
 Moore later stated, "she was the quintessential signature style artist, a very free spirit.
 She was the antithesis of a formula writer.
 She just went her own way".